Humboldt Research Fellowship for Postdoctoral Researchers

 Can I apply for a fellowship from another institution at the same time I submit my application to the Humboldt Foundation?

-Can I conduct part of my research work abroad?
+Can I do part of my research work abroad?

-Research stays in the fellow's country of origin will, however, normally result in a temporary suspension of the fellowship.
-Further information: Europe Research Stays.
+Research stays in the fellow's country of origin or in a non-European country will, however, normally result in a temporary suspension of the fellowship.

 Can I apply for a research fellowship for a period of less than six months?